OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:42

-> Adina the son of Shiza the Reubenite, a chief of the Reubenites, and thirty with him,
+> Adina the son of Shiza the Reubenite, a leader among the Reubenites, along with thirty others,

 ## 1 Chronicles 11:43